DataBassGit/AgentForge/README.md

 ### For Custom Agents

 To get started with custom agents, navigate to `Examples/CustomAgents/.agentforge/`.
-Inside, you'll find a several configuration files, including the `default.json` file where which currently represents the persona configuration.
+Inside, you'll find several configuration files, including the `default.json` file where which currently represents the persona configuration.
 To know more about how to use and create your own agents, check out the [Agents Page](/docs/Agents/AgentSuperClass.md).

 ### For SalienceBot Example